r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 Frankly, I'll never be able to fight to the best of my ability like this.
 So this is all I can do.

 **Rama:**
-While I do hate to do this, since it feels like I'm letting Fujimaru down as {(M) his /(F) her} Servant...a good king knows when to delegate.
+While I do hate to do this, since it feels like I'm letting Fujimaru down as [♂ his /♀ her] Servant...a good king knows when to delegate.

 **Rama:**
 As the son of Surya, and the one true hero who fought for the Kauravas, there is no one better suited to wield the Brahmastra in my place than you.